 Baby Lovey – How to Introduce a Lovey

-Make your lovey smell like Mama
+Make your lovey smell familiar

 Keep the lovey for sleep

-To make your baby’s lovey a special comfort object and not just another toy, it’s important to reserve the lovey for sleep.
+To make your baby’s lovey a special comfort object and not just another toy, try to reserve the lovey for sleep.
 You can make the lovey a part of your baby’s nighttime or nap routine if you choose, otherwise it should stay in the crib or wherever your baby sleeps.
 According to Dr. Barnett, this is the best way to form a strong sleep association.
 If you’re expecting your baby to fall asleep outside of their crib (in the car, in the stroller, on a plane), you can give it to them then as well.
 Once the lovey is a constant in your baby’s sleep routine, it can make transitions like travel or learning a new skill a little easier.

 Baby lovey backup